 Eating and Drinking at The Savoy

-The Beaufort Bar off The Thames Foyer is my favourite place to enjoy a drink.
-It’s like stepping back into the era of the Great Gatsby with its centre-stage Lalique style bar.
-The atmosphere is elegant but cosy.
+Temporarily closed at the time of writing (January 2026), The Beaufort Bar off The Thames Foyer is another one of my favourite place to enjoy a drink.
+The Art Deco style makes you feel like you are like stepping back into the era of the Great Gatsby, and while the atmosphere is elegant, it still feels cosy.

 One of My Favourite London Hotels

-Located in The Strand, the hotel is a good base for sightseeing, and it’s only a few minutes’ walk from Covent Garden.
-If you fancy seeing a West End show, The Savoy Theatre is literally next door.
+Located in The Strand, the Savoy Hotel is a good base for sightseeing, and it’s only a few minutes’ walk from Covent Garden.
+The hotel is close to many West End theatres, including The Savoy Theatre – which is literally next door.

-While The Savoy is expensive, I feel it represents good value for money considering its location and the calibre of the accommodation and service.
-I highly recommend it for a short break, a celebration, or an intimate weekend away.
+While The Savoy is expensive and definitely a treat, I feel it represents good value for money considering its location and the calibre of the accommodation and service.
+I highly recommend it for a short break, a special celebration, or an intimate weekend away.

 Comments & Reviews